GrahamOHagan/GrahamOHagan/README.md

 ### Hi there 👋

-I am working as a Cloud Engineer and am into: IAC, Pipelines, Automation, and Coding in general!
+I am currently working as a Cloud Engineer and am into: IAC, Automation, Pipelines and Coding in general!

 ---

 #### Skills
 - Python, Golang, & Bash
 - Terraform
+- Git
 - AWS
 - Serverless
 - Containers